Burton-on-Trent railway station: Services

+Trains between Cardiff, Birmingham and Nottingham generally call here every hour in each direction.

+Long-distance inter-city services, between the north-east and south-west, call here approximately once per hour or once every two hours each direction; these operate northbound towards Aberdeen, Edinburgh, Leeds, Newcastle or York and southbound to Bristol Temple Meads, Penzance or Plymouth.

+The station is managed by East Midlands Railway, even though none of their trains call here.
+This is because CrossCountry does not manage any stations.

 Future

 It has been proposed in the past that the line between Burton and Leicester, known as the Ivanhoe Line, to be reopened for passenger use.
 Services had originally been withdrawn in 1964 due to the Beeching Axe, though the line is still open for freight traffic.
 In January 2019, an action group called Campaign to Re-Open The Ivanhoe Line (CRIL) was formed in Swadlincote to campaign for the reopening of the line.

 In June 2019, the Derby Telegraph published an article showing support for the reopening of the South Staffordshire Line for trams.
 According to the article, London-based consultants Cushman and Wakefield had put forward suggestions to both Staffordshire County Council and East Staffordshire Borough Council to look at bringing trams into Burton to promote tourism and businesses.

 In literature

 The station, the railway sheds and the town's popular trainspotting locations feature significantly in the autobiographical book, Platform Souls by local author Nicholas Whittaker.